 - Wheelchairs can be used for the walking leg and a wheelchair hand-bike for the cycling leg.

-- ‘Swimming’ means most of a person’s body is submerged in water, they are moving under their own steam (whether aqua jogging, freestyle, dog paddle, etc) and when their feet touch the ground, they can’t move forward and include that in their official distance.
-However, they can use flotation devices like kickboards, life vests and flippers.
+- ‘Swimming’ means most of a person’s body is submerged in water, they are moving under their own steam.
+Aqua jogging, freestyle, dog paddle, etc., all count but they can’t move forward when their feet are on the ground.
+Flotation devices like kickboards, life vests and flippers, are all allowed.

-- If there is no pool within 20km, people can do a 5km kayak or 5km on an indoor rower instead.
+- If there is no pool within 20km, people can instead do a 5km kayak, or 5km on an indoor rower.

-Join my guests for quick tips about workshops, fitness challenges or both.
+Join my guests for quick tips about running your own workshops, fitness Challenges or both.
 A huge thanks to all these clever people for taking the time to share a few minutes of their wisdom with us all.

-Mike has has delivered some of the best workshops that I’ve ever attended.
-He’s also run a highly successful fitness business and delivered workshops to his own fitness clients, staff and other fitness professionals.
-Those workshops have covered health and fitnessey topics as well as public speaking skills and team leadership.
+Mike has has delivered some of the best workshops that I’ve attended in the areas of leadership and presenting skills.
+He’s also run a highly successful fitness business and delivered many workshops to his own fitness clients, staff and other fitness professionals.

 Mike has won international awards for his work and primarily now designs and delivers programs for government departments, industry, academia, schools and community groups.